 - Flexibility; you don’t need a physical location, and you can move anywhere without having to change your business address

-- Security; You don’t have to deal with package thieves and dangers like that; the post office will take care of security.
+- Security; You don’t have to deal with package thieves and dangers like that; the post office will take security care.

 - Choice; You can choose the size of the mailbox and the plan according to your needs